-The Early Years SEND Partnership brings together a significant amount of training, resources, support and an approach to sharing learning across five regions (North West, East Midlands, North East, Yorkshire and Humber and West Midlands) that was tried and tested in an earlier DfE-funded CDC project.
-The programme is seeking to increase access and inclusion in the early years.
+The Early Years SEND Partnership brings together a significant amount of training, resources, support and an approach to sharing learning that was tried and tested in an earlier DfE-funded CDC project.
+We are working across all nine English regions

-This programme runs for 18 months, until March 2020, and is grant-funded by the DfE through their VCS programme.
+This programme runs until March 2021, and is grant-funded by the DfE through their VCS programme.